TWan777/side/spec/bridge/README.md

  - `TSS network` is a collaborative network consisting of validators, each possessing a share of the TSS private key.
 This collective ownership is crucial for controlling the vault account effectively.
  - `Peggy Token`: A tokenized asset pegged on the SIDE blockchain, enabling smooth interoperability.
 This involves locking assets on a counterparty chain and minting equivalent tokens on the SIDE blockchain, facilitating seamless cross-chain asset transfers while maintaining a fixed value ratio.
 For consistency and clarity, all peggy tokens must adhere to the naming convention: they should commence with the prefix `side/` followed by a hash generated from `chain_id`, `vault address`, and `symbol`.
 This ensures a standardized and identifiable nomenclature for peggy tokens.

-## Technical Specification
+## Telebase Core

 Similar to many other bridge solutions, we wrap bridged assets into pegged assets with a 1:1 ratio.
-Users have the flexibility to mint pegged assets by initiating a `MintRequest` or burn pegged assets through the execution of a `BurnRequest` to withdraw native assets.
+Users have the flexibility to mint pegged assets by initiating a `MintRequest` or burn pegged assets through the execution of a `VaultActionRequest` to withdraw native assets.

-To prevent replay attacks, the states of both MintRequest and BurnRequest transactions must be stored on the state chain.
+To prevent replay attacks, the states of both MintRequest and VaultActionRequest transactions must be stored on the state chain.

 ```ts
 interface MintRequest {